mathieucarbou/YaSolR/docs/comparison.md

 - [YaS☀️lR (Yet another Solar Router)](https://yasolr.carbou.me)
 - and many more...

-I am also actively maintaining the well known Async WebServer libraries called ESPAsyncWebServer as part of [ESP32Async](https://github.com/ESP32Async) organization:
+I am also actively maintaining the well known Async WebServer libraries called ESPAsyncWebServer as part of [ESP32Async](https://github.com/ESP32Async) organization with the help of the Arduino Core and WLED leads:

-- [AsyncTCP](https://github.com/ESP32Async/AsyncTCP): AsyncTCP is a library for ESP32 Arduino that facilitates the use of TCP connections in an asynchronous way |
+- [AsyncTCP](https://github.com/ESP32Async/AsyncTCP): AsyncTCP is a library for ESP32 Arduino that facilitates the use of TCP connections in an asynchronous way
-- [ESPAsyncWebServer](https://github.com/ESP32Async/ESPAsyncWebServer): WebSocket, SSE, Authentication, Arduino Json 7, File Upload, Static File serving, URL Rewrite, URL Redirect, etc |
+- [ESPAsyncWebServer](https://github.com/ESP32Async/ESPAsyncWebServer): WebSocket, SSE, Authentication, Arduino Json 7, File Upload, Static File serving, URL Rewrite, URL Redirect, etc

 ## Quality of development

-YaSolR is built as a professional Open-Source project on GitHub: <https://github.com/mathieucarbou/YaSolR>.
+YaSolR is built as a professional Open-Source project on GitHub: <https://github.com/mathieucarbou/YaSolR> and makes use of the best development practises in terms of project infrastructure and continuous integration.

 YaSolR is not built with Arduino IDE and `*.ino` files: these are typically used by inexperienced programmers who want to quickly create a proof of concept.
 Arduino IDE and `*.ino` files are not suitable for a serious project and cause a lot of issues that inexperienced programmers are unaware of.

-If you see a big project developed with Arduino IDE and `*.ino` files, you can be sure that the code quality is poor and that the developer lacks experience, which will lead to a bad experience for you as a user.
+If you see a big project developed with Arduino IDE and `*.ino` files, you can be sure that the code quality is poor and that the developer lacks experience, which will lead to a bad experience for you as a user and also in terms of project maintenance.

 ## Correct ISR Management